Rekss13/acestep-cpp-comfyui-windows-cpu/README.md

 4. Build `ace-lm` and `ace-synth` using all available CPU cores

 The binaries land in `<node_dir>/acestep.cpp/build/`, which is where the **Generate** node looks first — no extra config needed.

+To build, select the **cpu** in the device node, copy the resulting binaries to the path specified above, and delete the permission file `.exe` from them.

 **Option B – Command line**